Fremantle Stuff > People > Henry Wray

-Lieutenant General Henry Wray CMG, 1826-1900, came to Fremantle in December 1851 with other married soldiers of 20th Company, Royal Engineers.
+Lieutenant General Henry Wray CMG, 1826-1900, arrived in Fremantle 18 December 1851 with other married soldiers of 20th Company, Royal Engineers.
 He was born in Demerara, and died in Bournemouth.
 He arrived on the Anna Robertson, and left on the Nile in February 1858.

 Wray's watercolour of the prison, 1859

 He and his wife lived in Marmion Cottage in the 1850s.
 (Wray Avenue is not named after him, but for WE Wray.)